node-girls/node-workshop/README.md

 This is often referred to as a **content management system** (CMS).

-This is a very basic tutorial to get you started with Node.js.
+This is a tutorial to get you started with Node.js.
 At the end of the tutorial, there are optional stretch goals to introduce more advanced concepts.

 ## Why?